 Prior to amalgam removal, we recommend that you have a test done for heavy metals in order to evaluate how your body is currently handling these toxins.
 Cooperating with your physician or complementary health care provider is helpful in developing the best personalized chelation/detoxification approach.
 In addition to measuring the body’s heavy metal burden, we want to ensure that the body is working efficiently to clear the heavy metals from other body tissues.

-We utilize an exclusive, all natural treatment to avoid the need for root canals.
+If a filling is particularly deep when removed, we utilize an exclusive, all natural treatment to avoid the need for root canals.
 Dr. Swidler developed and introduced this innovative protocol to the field of dentistry.
 With over 12 years of research, this highly effective approach has saved over 90% of teeth that were previously slated for root canal or extraction.
 This option is indicated only when there is still vital tissue in the tooth and anesthetic is effective.

 Utilization of Bio-Compatible Materials